Zephy-o/web/src/Guides/miki's-currency-and-its-uses.md

 #### Giving to others
 - You can give mekos to other users using `>give [@user] [amount]`

+Interested in becoming a donator and gaining all the great perks that come along with it?
+You can donate through Patreon by clicking [here](https://www.patreon.com/mikibot), or through Ko-fi [here](https://ko-fi.com/velddy).<br>
 We hope this guide has been helpful!
 If you have any further questions regarding any of Miki's features you can visit the [Miki Support server](https://discord.gg/39Xpj7K), where our support staff would be glad to assist you!